dethwing/Wonder-Boy-in-Monster-World---Randomizer/README.md

 At the top of Purapill stairs, on the first screen, the lady to the left will hint about the "Leap of Faith".
 This is the POWER chest.

-The lady on the right will hint about the "Trident and Amulet Item".
-This is the OASIS BOOTS chest.
+The lady on the right will hint about the "Sewer Item".
+This is the Full Healt chest.

 The wandering Dragon in Begonia will hint about the "Volcano item".
 This is the FIRE-URN chest.

-The second NPC in Alsedo [Left] hints about a "Sewer" item.
-This is the "FULL_HEAL" chest.

 One NPC in each village will hint a "Charmstone" item.